AGE: – Vintage Item

-Statue of Chinese Taoist Deity Guan Yu, a famous general who lived in China during the Three Kingdoms (CE220 – CE280), he is one of the best-known historical figures from Ancient Chinese history.
+Statue of the Chinese Taoist Deity Guan Yu, a famous general who lived in China during the Three Kingdoms (CE220 – CE280), is one of the best-known historical figures from Ancient Chinese history.
 Guan Yu was deified as early as the Sui dynasty (581-618) and is referred to as the “God of War”, and today is one of the most popular deities in China.

 This statue of the Guan Yu deity is seated on a dragon throne with a single foo dog at the front of each corner and two at the back of each corner.
 The arms of the throne are in the shape of molded dragons as is the back of the throne.
 A dragon in relief decorates the inside of the backrest.